New Zealand Property Investors' Federation

 Pets - Management and Clauses

-2. Allow the pet to stay.
-If you do this complete a pet attachment, get it signed by the tenant and include it in the tenancy agreement.
-See sample form.
+If you allow the pet to stay, complete a pet clause, have it signed by the tenant, and include it in the tenancy agreement (see form below).

 PET CLAUSE